-The Flour Mill with Lovers on the Sea, a large musical automaton diorama.
+The Flour Mill with Boat on the Sea, a large musical automaton diorama.
 Made in Paris in c.1885.

 Size of 28 inches high by 20 inches wide